 • Previously there have been concerns regarding ceramic bearing surfaces in repetitive impact loading tasks and the potential risk of cracking or chipping of the implant.
 However, ceramics have undergone much development and the modern ceramic bearing surfaces are very impact and wear resistant.
 The fracture rate is now extremely low, approximately 1 in 10 000, so most surgeons are happy for patients with the newer ceramic prostheses to return to casual running and fitness activities.

 • For the more extreme athlete, competing in ultramarathons and ironman events, there will be a risk analysis – the higher the exposure to repetitive impact, the greater the risk of potential failure of the implant.
-In such cases, a non-modular prosthesis or a resurfacing will provide least risk of failure under such conditions.
+In such cases, a non-modular prosthesis or hip resurfacing will provide least risk of failure under such conditions.

 • Advantages of resurfacing for the extreme athlete:

 i.
-Resurfacing implants are non-modular
+Hip resurfacing implants are non-modular

 ii. have extreme wear resistance and